-State law allows students to take (or re-take) TSI tests as often as they wish.
-That is, students who use THEA or Accuplacer for initial TSI testing and fail one or more sections may retest using the same test or another state-approved test.
+Students who use THEA or Accuplacer for initial TSI testing and fail one or more sections may retest using the same test or another state-approved test.
 At Lee College, TSI testing is administered by the Counseling Center.
 Students who wish to test (or retest) should inquire there about testing schedules.
 Testing fees are included in the Class Schedules published by the College and are posted on the College's website.